Languages

 Summer term:

-• Different types of housing
+• Different types of areas to live

 Y8 Spanish medium term plans